confio/tgrade-contracts/packages/tg4/README.md

-The receiving contract must be able to handle the `MemberChangedHookMsg` and should only return an error if it wants to change the functionality of the group contract (eg. a multisig that wants to prevent membership changes while there is an open proposal).
+The receiving contract must be able to handle the `MemberChangedHookMsg` and should only return an error if it wants to change the functionality of the group contract (e.g. a multisig that wants to prevent membership changes while there is an open proposal).
 However, such cases are quite rare and often point to fragile code.